Welcome to Peter Rolland's website

 RECREATIONAL ACTIVITIES IN THE SURROUNDING AREA

+The camp is held in the verdant "Wet Mountain Valley" with the neighboring communities of Westcliffe and Silver Cliff at the 7900' level, the lower Wet Mountains to the east and the glorious Sangre de Cristo mountain range to the west.
+The Rainbow Trail runs north and south along the Sangre de Cristo Mountains for over 70 miles with several access points a few miles from the school.
+The Sangres is the longest unbroken chain of mountains in Colorado.
+The area is both a hikers paradise and for the adventurous a significant mountain climber's destination with many 14,000+ foot peaks to conquer.
+If you like trout fishing, the area has 52 mountain lakes and 370 mountain streams.
+If you want to fly in, there is a local airport, Silver West Airport.
+And yes, there is a golf course, a movie theater and all the amenities a small tourist town and ranching community can provide.
+A growing and thriving arts and music community provides many cultural activities throughout the summer season.
 If you want to extend your stay and explore the area more fully, the links below will help you locate lodging, services, and adventure destinations unique to this beautiful country.
 Lots of people come once and get "hooked", and come back time and again, or purchase vacation property here.
-If you do decide to stay in the area past the end of camp, you would certainly enjoy attending the 9th annual High Mountain Hay Fever Bluegrass Festival in Westcliffe from July 7-10.
+If you do decide to stay in the area past the end of camp, you would certainly enjoy attending the annual High Mountain Hay Fever Bluegrass Festival in Westcliffe in early July.
 Bishop's Castle southeast of Westcliffe provides a very unique outing: a full sized medieval castle built over two decades out of local stone by a single man.
 Two other unique day trip destinations are the Royal Gorge (highest suspension bridge in the USA) and the Great Sand Dunes National Monument (biggest sandpile in the USA).
 And if you are a history or mining buff or like to visit ghost towns, you will love visiting the local museum, the ghost towns of Junkins and Rosita or the many abandoned mines from the silver boom in the late 19th century.

 top of the page